U.S. Supreme Court takes up major challenge to abortion rights | Law-Order

 The U.S. Supreme Court on Monday agreed to consider gutting the 1973 Roe v.
 Wade ruling that legalized abortion nationwide, taking up Mississippi's bid to revive a Republican-backed state law that bans the procedure after 15 weeks of pregnancy.
 By hearing the case in their next term, which starts in October and ends in June 2022, the justices will look at whether to overturn a central part of the landmark ruling, a longstanding goal of religious conservatives.

-The ruling, expected next year, could allow states to ban the procedure before the fetus is viable outside the womb, upending decades of legal precedent.
+The ruling by the conservative-majority court, expected next year, could allow states to ban abortions before a fetus is viable outside the womb, upending decades of legal precedent.
+Lower courts ruled against Mississippi's law.
 In the Roe v.
 Wade decision, subsequently reaffirmed in 1992, the court said that states could not ban abortion before the viability of the fetus outside the womb, which is generally viewed by doctors as between 24 and 28 weeks.
 The Mississippi law would ban abortion much earlier than that.
 Other states have backed laws that would ban the procedure even earlier.

 "Alarm bells are ringing loudly about the threat to reproductive rights.
 The Supreme Court just agreed to review an abortion ban that unquestionably violates nearly 50 years of Supreme Court precedent and is a test case to overturn Roe v.
 Wade," said Nancy Northup, president of the Center for Reproductive Rights, which is among those challenging the law.
-The office of Mississippi's attorney general did not immediately respond to a request for comment.
+Mississippi Attorney General Lynn Fitch, a Republican, said she is committed to defending the law's constitutionality.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)